Skip to content

 How they are made

-Where can I ground?
+Where can I be grounded?

 Grounding opportunities are all around us.
 It's all about selecting the right surface.
 When in the countryside you can't go too far wrong, but when running in towns, some tweaks to your route can help maximise your grounding time.